hpl114p/MathSolver_VinaLLaMA/README.md

 # MathSolver VinaLLaMA
-Implementation of a Vietnamese Math Reasoning LLM using VinaLLaMA and supervised fine-tuning (SFT) on math word problems.

-This project fine-tunes the VinaLLaMA family model to solve Vietnamese math word problems.
+Vietnamese Math Reasoning LLM based on VinaLLaMA, fine-tuned using LoRA to solve math word problems.
+The project involves loading a pretrained model, evaluating baseline performance, and adapting it to custom Vietnamese math datasets with parameter-efficient tuning.
-I load the pretrained model, evaluate baseline performance, then fine-tune using custom math datasets.

 ## Project Workflow
 * Step 1: Import libraries/modules